 Together with Our Local Communities

 To coexist with our local communities as a corporate citizen and ensure our sustainable development, at the Nippon Soda Group we proactively participate in community activities, exchange opinions with community stakeholders, and engage in an array of social contribution activities.
-In addition, through dialogue with local communities, we aim to further our understanding of their needs and values regarding the environment, safety, and health, and put our findings to good use to ensure better business activities.
+In addition, through dialogue with local communities, we share transparent information regarding the impacts of chemical substances on the environment, health, and safety, and aim to deepen our understanding of their needs and values, thereby building and solidifying relationships of trust.

-• Based on the concept of contributing to the sustainable development of society through business activities, promote CSR activities from the viewpoints of contributing to resolving global environmental issues, a harmonious relationship with local communities, and contributing to the development of local communities.
+Based on the fundamental principle of contributing to the sustainable development of society through business activities, in addition to contributing to regional economies through local employment and procurement, we promote social contribution activities from the viewpoints of resolving global environmental issues, a harmonious relationship with local communities, and contributing to the development of local communities.

 Harmonious Relationship with Local Communities